 “Aye, and a right proper hit it was too.”

-While Captain Carridoc stood watching his men return to the camp and deposit the dead Sulisie in the tents, a small dark figure in the woods watched in terror at the death of his master.
+While Captain Carridoc stood watching his men return to the camp and deposit the dead Sulisie in the tents, Uric, the acolyte, watched in terror from the woods as his master was killed.
+He

 “Good,” the Garruth leader replied.
 “Then we ride for Brynnkelton.
 We’ve wasted enough time here.”

-A moment later the tents filled with bodies went up in flames and the small figure moved further back into the woods.
+A moment later the tents filled with bodies went up in flames and the Uric moved further back into the woods.